GarfieldMa/COMP2123_Selflearning_Report/main.md

 Bingo!

 ####  Step 2: Add the Vertex to Our Tree and Set it To be Visited
-Now it’s time to scroll back to where functions in Graph.h is introduced cause we need to use it now.
+Now it is time to scroll back to where functions in Graph.h is introduced cause we need to use it now.
 Take your time~ I will be waiting here🤗

 Simple, isn't it?
 Ready for the code?😀